 Abnormal levels of triglycerides are related to thyroid disease, diabetes, kidney disease, alcohol consumption, being pregnant, genetics, and being overweight.
 It’s important to know what your triglyceride numbers are.
 Have your physician run the lab work on you. (lipid panel)

 Higher levels of triglycerides contribute to a buildup of plaque in your arteries.
 This can lead to real trouble if left undetected.
 As these deposits of plaque continue, they narrow the blood vessel wall and then there’s the possibility of a clot forming when the plaque breaks away from the wall.
-This can lead to a stroke or heart attack and can in turn raise the chance of damage to your pancreas which can affect the production of insulin.

-Foods to avoid when your triglycerides are too high
+Foods to Avoid when your Triglycerides are too High

 - Simple carbohydrates can raise your triglycerides like a rocket ship.
 Anything with white flour and refined carbs are the culprits that increase your blood sugar and trigger your production of insulin and the end result is higher levels.